 London is one of the world’s most exciting cities; a magnet for people across the world, and it's easy to see why.
 London is not just a historic capital city, the ancient centre of British politics and government – it is an international meeting point for business, culture and the arts that welcomes talent from around the world, and we are based in one of its most lively, creative districts.

 With more students than any other city in Europe, London is an extraordinary place to live and study.
 Being a student here makes life much more affordable: student discounts are easy to come by and many events and world-famous institutions are free.

 Watch our Study Abroad video to find out about student life at Queen Mary.

-Our main campus (one of the largest in London) is at Mile End, next to the beautiful Regent’s Canal and Mile End Park.
+Our main campus (one of the largest in London) is in Mile End, next to the beautiful Regent’s Canal and Mile End Park.
 It is a friendly, active community that has welcomed students from around the world for over 30 years.
-There’s plenty of green outdoor space where you can relax when you aren’t studying or exploring all that London and the East End has to offer.
+There’s plenty of green outdoor space where you can relax when you aren’t studying or exploring all that London has to offer.

 Queen Mary offers a programme of wellbeing specifically for our Study Abroad student community – the only such programme available at a UK university.
 The activities are designed to be of benefit for many different students; from those who have good physical and mental health to students who have been diagnosed with mental health issues relating to stress and anxiety, and for students who have a physical disability.